A homotopy invariant of stable maps to oriented surfaces: Proof of Theorem and Theorem

 On the other hand, since there are no swallowtail singular points, the number of pairs of self-intersection points changes under homotopy by

 Consequently, the number of $R_2$ moves is also even.

-Suppose now that the surface $F$ is $\R^2$.
-By Proposition~\ref{l:21a}, only $ST$, $R_2$ and $R_3$ moves may change the cumulative winding number.
-We have assumed that the homotopy of $f$ to $g$ does not involve $ST$ and $R_3$ moves.
-Therefore, since each $R_2$ move changes the cumulative winding number by $\pm 1$, and the number of $R_2$ moves is even, we conclude that the parities of the cumulative winding numbers for $f$ and $g$ are the same.
+Suppose now that $F$ is a parallelized surface.
+By Proposition~\ref{l:21a}, only swallowtail, $R_2$ and $R_3$ moves may change the cumulative winding number.
+We have assumed that the homotopy of $f$ to $g$ does not involve swallowtail and $R_3$ moves.
+Therefore, since each $R_2$ move changes the cumulative winding number by $\pm 1$, and the number of $R_2$ moves is even, we conclude that the parity of the cumulative winding numbers for $f$ and $g$ are the same.
 Consequently, the number of components of $\Sigma(f)$ is congruent modulo two to the number of components of $\Sigma(g)$.

-The argument in the end of the proof of Theorem~\ref{th:1} shows that the same conclusion is true in the case where the target surface $F$ is a sphere if $m>3$, and where $F$ is an oriented surface when $m=3$. \end{proof}
+The argument in the proof of Theorem~\ref{th:1} shows that the same conclusion is true in the case where the target surface $F$ is a sphere if $m>3$, and in the case where $F$ is an oriented surface of finite genus when $m=3$.
+Indeed, in both cases we may choose a trivialization of the tangent bundle of $F\setminus\{p\}$.
+Therefore, by the argument in the previous paragraph, if $f(\Sigma)$ does not slide through $p$ under the homotopy from $f$ to $g$, the parities of the cumulative winding numbers for $f$ and $g$ are the same.
+On the other hand, when $f(\Sigma)$ slides through $p$, the cumulative winding number changes by an even number $\pm \chi(F)$, by Lemma~\ref{l:sliding10.1}.
+Therefore, the parities of the cumulative winding numbers for $f$ and $g$ are the same.
+Thus, the parities of $\#|\Sigma(f)|$ and $\#|\Sigma(g)|$ are the same. \end{proof}